Categories

 More Ways to Use a Yoga Mat in Early Intervention

-• Obstacle: Fold the rolled mat into a rectangle to create an obstacle to step over.
+• JumpingFrog on a Log“: Fold the rolled mat into a rectangle to create an obstacle to climb on or jump over, Singing “Five Little Speckle Frogs.”

 • Kiddo Burrito: Rolling a child tightly in the mat can provide calming proprioceptive and tactile input.